dafny-lang/dafny/docs/_includes/Types.md

   )
 ````

-A new numeric type can be declared with the _newtype_
+A new type can be declared with the _newtype_
 declaration, for example:
 ```dafny
 newtype N = x: M | Q